-Dear

-You recently received a phone call from RTI about an important program called the Occupational Information Network (ONET®).
-As the caller explained, your company has been randomly selected to participate in the ONET Data Collection. an important program sponsored by the United States Department of Labor (DOL) and the National ONET Consortium.
+[POC Name] [POC Title] [Establishment Name] [Street] [City, State, Zip Code] Dear [POC Name], You recently received a phone call from RTI about an important program called the Occupational Information Network (ONET®).
+As the caller explained, your company has been randomly selected to participate in the ONET Data Collection, an important program sponsored by the United States Department of Labor (DOL) and the National ONET Consortium.
 The ONET Consortium has been charged with the challenging task of keeping information about occupations up to date in a rapidly changing U.S. workplace.
 Employers, human resource professionals, job seekers, trainers, and labor market analysts across the country depend on occupational information to perform their daily work.
 We would like your help in keeping this information current.
 RTI, a non-profit research organization, is conducting this data collection effort for the DOL and the National ONET Consortium.
 The information we collect from your organization will be used to update the ONET database, the primary source of occupational information in the nation.
 Responses will be kept private.
 Data will not be linked to any individual employee or organization, but will only be used in summary form to describe occupations - not specific jobs.
 This package includes information that explains your participation in this important project.
 In addition, a brochure describing ONET information and benefits is included, as well as a list of professional associations endorsing the ONET data collection.
-Finally, please accept the enclosed gift as a token of our appreciation for your consideration of these materials.

 Please be assured that your participation in this effort is voluntary.
 The time we estimate for your participation will vary from 15 to 90 minutes over the next four to six weeks.
-You are encouraged to send any comments regarding this estimate of your effort, or any other aspect of this collection of information to: U.S. Department of Labor, ONET Project, ETA/OWI, 200 Constitution Avenue NW, Mail Stop S4231, Washington, DC 20210 (refer to OMB Control Number 1205-0421).
+You are encouraged to send any comments regarding this estimate of your effort, or any other aspect of this collection of information to: U.S. Department of Labor, ONET Project, ETA/OWI, 200 Constitution Avenue NW, Mail Stop C4526, Washington, DC 20210 (refer to OMB Control Number 1205-0421).
 Thank you for your time and consideration.
 A member of the RTI ONET team will call you in a few days to provide additional details and answer any questions you may have.

-ane Ontes
+Sincerely,

+Portia Wu

+Assistant Secretary

+lowin ne

-Jane Oates Assistant Secretary Employment and Training Administration
+Employment and Training Administration

-Who What & How Brochure

-Your Participation in ONET Involves Only Three Simple Steps

-Step 1: Assist Business Liaison (BL) in the employee sampling process.
+Your Participation in ONET Involves Only Three Simple Steps Step 1: Assist Business Liaison (BL) in the employee sampling process.
 The RTI Business Liaison will assist you in determining which employees in a selected occupation are chosen to receive questionnaires.
 In order for this process to be random and for the information to be kept private, you will be asked to compile a numbered roster of the employees in each selected occupation.
 This will take place over a brief telephone call of about 5-10 minutes.
 Step 2: Distribute questionnaires to sampled employees.
 Once the employees have been sampled, we will mail questionnaire packets to you for distribution to them.
 Remember, it's important to retain your roster as you are the only person who knows who the questionnaires are intended to go to.
 Step 3: Assist Business Liaison with follow-up activities.
 Once you have received your questionnaires the BL will give you a follow-up call to see if all the materials were received and to answer any questions.
 In the event that not all the questionnaires are returned, we will send replacement questionnaires for you to distribute to any non-responders at your organization.
 The BL will keep you informed as the questionnaires are returned by the employee.

-ONET Data Collection Program: Who, What & How

-An Introduction to the Occupational Information Network
+ONET Data Collection Program: Who, What & How An Introduction to the Occupational Information Network What is ONET®?